sergioisidoro/honey-swarm/readme.md

 * Save each server username and IP address (and/or internal IP)

 ## Add your servers to the inventory 🗄
-Add all your to `ansible/inventories/ENVIRONMENT`, where ENVIRONMENT can bet the name of the environment, or the name of the cluster
+Make a copy of the `cluster_template` in `ansible` folder, and give it an appropriate name for your `ENVIRONMENT`.
+ENVIRONMENT can bet the name of the environment, or the name of the cluster

+Add all your servers to `ansible/clusters/ENVIRONMENT/inventory` file, following the suggested structure.

 ```
 node-1 ansible_user=root ansible_host=NODE_IP ansible_port=22 dockerswarm_advertise_addr=<INTERNAL_IP>